-In alphabetical order.
+In alphabetical order by category.
 Enjoy!

 Want more recipes?
 My new fiction title Dune Girl includes a handful.
 It is now available as an e- book for Kindles, smart phones and tablets at http://www.amazon.com/dp/B07DLC6K43. 🙂

 Start with a bag or a ball of loose leaves of your favorite tea.
 (I prefer green tea for this drink.)
 Prepare the tea.